Features

 Knowledge and KM in the Draft ICH Q9(R1)

-Kevin O’Donnell of the Health Products Regulatory Authority (HPRA, Ireland) and Rapporteur of ICH Q9(R1) presented on knowledge and KM concepts in the draft ICH Q9(R1) guidance that highlight the relationship between knowledge, risk, and RBDM.
+Kevin O’Donnell of the Health Products Regulatory Authority (HPRA, Ireland) and Rapporteur of ICH Q9(R1) presented on knowledge and KM concepts in the draft ICH Q9(R1) guidance7 that highlight the relationship between knowledge, risk, and RBDM.
 The theme of O’Donnell’s presentation was that knowledge informs decisions about risk, which is a key concept in the draft ICH Q9(R1).

 An Introduction to the RKI Cycle

 Martin Lipa, Pharmaceutical Regulatory Science Researcher with the PRST, presented “An Introduction to the RKI Cycle, Rethinking the Connection Be-tween QRM and KM,” which highlighted the purpose of QRM and KM as dual PQS enablers.
 Lipa noted that knowledge and risk have an inverse relationship such that the more one knows and understands, the less uncertainty there is, and this presents an opportunity for risk reduction.
-Lipa introduced a framework linking risk and knowledge, the RKI Cycle, as depicted in Figure 1.
+Lipa introduced a framework linking risk and knowledge, the RKI Cycle, as depicted in Figure 1.4

 Figure 1: The RKI Cycle [4].
 (Used with permission. © 2020 Lipa & O’Donnell.
 All rights reserved.)